15 Hilarious Town Names Across the U.S.

 Hot Coffee, Mississippi

-You’ve got to love a town that has a history of love for a good cuppa Joe.
+You have to love a town that has a history of love for a good cuppa Joe.
 In the late 1800s, storekeeper L.N.
 Davis hung a coffee pot as a form of advertising on the outside of his store along with the words, “the best hot coffee around.”

 He didn’t just brew coffee beans with spring water, he also put in a touch of molasses, which made his coffee distinctive and memorable.
 The coffee was so good that people would come back to town — located between Natchez and Mobile — for another hot cup of his delicious concoction.
 And thus, a silly town name was born.